shaunahan/AIC_Art_Collection/README.md

 # aic_art_collection

 This python package retrieves artwork collections from the Art Institute of Chicago API in a user-friendly way.
-It helps users to find information about art collections of their interest with visualizations.
+It helps users to find information about the art collections of their interest with visualizations.

 ## Installation